 Magic is great and all, but what if it was... better?
 You modify an arcane focus in your position.
 Select a Metamagic Option from the Sorcerer's list of Metamagic options.

-When you cast a spell using this arcane focus, you can apply the metamagic option to the spell cast without expending Sorcerer points (if the effect would cost more than 3 sorcery points, it fails).
+The device has 2 charges.
+When you cast a spell using this arcane focus, you can use the devices charges to power applying the metamagic option to the spell cast as 1 charge per Sorcery point spent.

 Other people have to exercise to improve their bodies.
-You've fond that yours is just upgradeable.
+You've found that yours is just upgradeable.

 - You can select an upgrade from the Golemsmith or Warsmith upgrade lists, and apply it to yourself as if you were the golem or warplate.
 This upgrade cannot be a level restricted upgrade.